Resolving phase transitions with Discontinuous Galerkin methods

 The main task at hand is to solve the conservation law, which turns out to be the relevant form of the equation in our application, posed as an initial value problem

-where we assume the flux $f$ to be convex and it may also depend on the time $t$.
+where we assume the flux $f$ to be convex, and it may also depend on the time $t$.
 We now require that the residual is orthogonal to the basis function \textit{locally} in each element

 i.e. the space of test functions for which we require the orthogonality of the residual of the equation is chosen to be the same as the function space of the solution approximation.
+Choosing the test function space and the function space of the solution equal is referred to Galerkin method, hence the name Discontinuous Galerkin methods.
 Additionally, due to the disconnected nature of the approach, \labelcref{eq:residual_orthogonal} has still more degrees of freedom than equations.
 To resolve this, we integrate \labelcref{eq:residual_orthogonal} by parts and obtain the locally defined weak formulation

 where we have already replaced the flux on the right-hand side with an approximation thereof, the numerical flux $f^{*}$, discussed below.
 In the one dimensional case the element boundary $\partial D^k$ consists of two points and the outward pointing normal vector is $\hat{\mathbf{n}} = \pm 1$.
 Integrating \labelcref{eq:weak_formulation} once more by parts we obtain the strong formulation